 Procedures for Development of University Policy

 The procedures outlined in this document support SPG 601.35, Development of University Policy.
-The Office of Audit Services has exclusive ability to add, change, or delete content to the Standard Practice Guide (SPG) policies and organization charts.
+Audit Services has exclusive ability to add, change, or delete content to the Standard Practice Guide (SPG) policies and organization charts.
 To maintain the integrity of the Standard Practice Guide, Audit Services is responsible for coordinating publication of the Standard Practice Guide and organization charts in final form and for ongoing maintenance of the SPG website.

 A. New Policy Development